What Should Be Included in the Company Overview Section: 8 Essential Elements for Trades & Service Businesses

 Two tradesmen

 Think of the Company Overview as your business’s first impression.
-It sits right after your executive summary and introduces the who, what, where, and why of your business.
+It sits right after your executive summary and introduces the who, what, where, and why of your business — forming the foundation of the business plan overview section.

 For trades and service businesses, this section builds credibility.
 Investors and partners want to see that you’re legitimate—licensed, insured, and experienced.

-They want to understand your service area, business structure, and what makes your company stand out.
+They also want to understand your service area, business structure, and what makes your company stand out.

 Why the Company Overview Matters for Trades & Service Businesses

-For most tradespeople, the business starts with skills—fixing furnaces, rewiring houses, repairing leaks.
-But as the business grows, credibility becomes just as important as craftsmanship.
+For most tradespeople, the business starts with the hands-on skill—fixing furnaces, rewiring houses, repairing leaks.
+But as your business grows, credibility becomes just as important as craftsmanship.

-A well-written overview can also set you apart from competitors.
-For example, if your plumbing business specializes in eco-friendly installations or your HVAC company uses digital diagnostics, that’s part of your brand story—and it belongs in this section.
+A well-written overview can also differentiate your trade business from competitors.
+For example, if your plumbing business specializes in eco-friendly installations or your HVAC company uses digital diagnostics, that information is part of your brand story, and belongs prominently in this business plan company description.

 What Should Be Included in the Company Overview Section